The Ruby programming language has many practical uses.

 You can do all of these things & deliver them at a production level.

 Less practical, but still doable:

 - Games (gosu / Ruby2D)

 These you can do mostly for personal projects & fun.

-You can still do, of course, but it’ll take a lot more work & domain knowledge.
+You can still do it, of course, but it’ll take a lot more work, code & domain knowledge.